fanconnie/Efficient-Image-Segmentation-K-Means/README.md

 The K-means algorithm is an unsupervised clustering method which classifies input data points into multiple classes based on their inherent distance from each other.
 It assumes that the data features form a vector space and attempts to find natural clustering within them.

-The script `kmeans.py` uses the ideal output segmentatio
+The script `kmeans.py` uses the ideal output segmentation